 - Home Depot: Representing Home Depot in a series of litigations in states around the country that have denied Home Depot refunds on monies that it remitted as sales tax in connection with its private label credit card program but consumers then defaulted on those transactions.

-- Bear Stearns: Representing Bear Stearns in 100 securities class actions and shareholder derivative litigations involving IPO allocation and research analyst issues.
+- Bear Stearns: Represented Bear Stearns in resolving 100 securities class actions and shareholder derivative litigations involving IPO allocation and research analyst issues.
 Won dismissal of shareholder derivative action against Bear Stearns and its directors over alleged research analyst conflicts.
-Represents Bear Stearns officers and directors in shareholder derivative actions over subprime issues.
+Representing Bear Stearns officers and directors in shareholder derivative actions over subprime issues.

 - Daimler/Chrysler Directors: Successfully represented former directors of Daimler and Chrysler, who were alleged by the Chrysler Creditors Committee to have breached a fiduciary duty when Daimler transferred a majority stake of Chrysler to the private equity firm Cerberus.
 Within days of oral argument on a motion to dismiss the complaint brought in connection with the Chrysler bankruptcy, the Creditors Committee agreed to voluntarily dismiss.

-- Wynn Resorts: Representing Wynn Resorts in a financial dispute with Atlantic-Pacific Capital, Inc. (“APC”), that APC originally sought to submit to arbitration, but that Wynn has since moved to federal court in Nevada and obtained a stay of arbitration, but the Ninth Circuit then ordered go to arbitration.
+- Wynn Resorts: Representing Wynn Resorts in a financial dispute with Atlantic-Pacific Capital, Inc. (“APC”), that APC originally sought to submit to arbitration, Wynn moved to federal court in Nevada and obtained a stay of arbitration, but the Ninth Circuit then ordered go to arbitration.

 - Dow Jones & Company, Inc.: Successfully defended Dow Jones in a consumer class action in the Southern District of New York brought on behalf of a putative nationwide class of annual WSJ.com subscribers regarding access to Barron’s Online.

-- Bank of New York Mellon: Representing BNY on the appeal of a Bankruptcy Court decision that affects billions of dollars in transactions in the Lehman bankruptcy proceeding.
+- Bank of New York Mellon: Successfully represented BNY on the appeal of a Bankruptcy Court decision that affected billions of dollars in transactions in the Lehman bankruptcy proceeding.
 The bankruptcy court’s decision caused turmoil in the international securitization markets by invalidating market-standard provisions in credit default swap agreements that were designed to protect those who invested in Lehman products.
-BNY is the trustee over the collateral securing those products; both the current noteholders and a Lehman subsidiary are now claiming priority to that collateral.
-English courts have thus far found that the current noteholders are entitled to priority; the bankruptcy court found for Lehman.
+BNY was the trustee over the collateral securing those products; both the current noteholders and a Lehman subsidiary claimed priority to that collateral.
+English courts found for the noteholders; the bankruptcy court found for Lehman.
 When the district court agreed to entertain BNY’s appeal, the parties settled, relieving BNY of any potential liability.

-- Greenwich Village Community: Won an important victory for more than twenty plaintiffs from Greenwich Village —individuals and community groups—in a lawsuit filed in the New York County Supreme Court, challenging the unlawful approval by the City of New York of a massive campus expansion plan proposed by New York University and granting NYU certain rights over City-owned land, unlawfully alienating three public parks in the process.
-As a result, the state court entered an injunction prohibiting NYU from intruding upon these parks with its construction, thus ensuring that these parks will be preserved as critical environmental and recreational resources.
+- Greenwich Village Community Groups/NYU Faculty: Won an important victory for more than 20 plaintiffs from Greenwich Village, including NYU faculty and the Greenwich Village Historical Preservation Society, challenging the unlawful approval by the City of New York of a massive campus expansion plan proposed by NYU and granting NYU the use of City-owned land, unlawfully alienating three public parks in the process.
+As a result, the state court entered an injunction prohibiting NYU from proceeding with most of its construction plan.

 - Hudson River Park Trust: Won dismissal of Chelsea Piers, L.P.’s lawsuit against the Hudson River Park Trust, a public benefit corporation, which sought to shift the burden of commercial pier repairs to the State, or to include Chelsea Piers in the Trust’s plan to redevelop certain piers as a public park.
 After extensive oral argument, the trial court held that Chelsea Piers’s suit was time-barred under the parties’ 1994 lease agreement.